dmazin/dmazin.github.io/_posts/2023-07-19-bunch-of-bits.md

 It's true.
 The inode does not itself store the file contents.
 They are elsewhere.

-First, allow me to briefly explain why.
+Allow me to briefly explain why.
 You can think of a filesystem as having two components: a bunch of boxes to put file contents into, and a database for managing those boxes.
 It's sort of like a distributed system, where you store records in a database (all the metadata), but you put actual file blobs in something like S3 or a disk.

 So, the inode doesn't actually hold the contents; it points to them.